 Professor Van Tassel has served as a Hearing Officer for medical staff peer review proceedings and is a consultant on matters involving the abuse and neglect of nursing home residents.
 She has served as a member of both the clinical ethics review team and the institutional review board for experimental drugs and devices of the largest hospital system in Western Massachusetts.

 At the start of her career, Professor Van Tassel clerked for U.S. District Court Judge William K. Thomas before becoming an associate with the international law firm of Squire, Sanders & Dempsey (now Squire, Patton, Boggs).
-She has regularly taught Health Law: Quality, Cost and Access, Healthcare Organization and Finance, Government Provision of Healthcare, Bioethics, Public Health Law, Food, Drug & Biotech Law, and Torts.
-She has also taught Professional Responsibility, Civil Procedure, Evidence, Products Liability, Sales, and Criminal Law.
-Professor Van Tassel has an M.P.H. from the Harvard School of Public Health, is completing an M.S. from Johns Hopkins University, and has a B.S.N. and J.D. from Case Western Reserve University.
+She has regularly taught Health Law: Quality, Cost and Access, Healthcare Organization & Finance, Governance, Compliance & Risk Management, Compliance Skills: Planning, Auditing, Investigating, and Reporting, Bioethics, Public Health Law, Food, Drug & Biotech Law, Eldercare Law, Torts, Evidence, Civil Procedure and Sales.
+Professor Van Tassel has an MPH from the Harvard School of Public Health, is completing an MS from Johns Hopkins University, and has a BSN and JD from Case Western Reserve University.

 Using Clinical Practice Guidelines and Knowledge Translation Theory to Cure the Negative Impact of the Hospital Peer Review Hearing System on Health Care Quality, Cost, and Access, 40 Pepperdine L. Rev. 911-975 (2013).